Police investigate after email leads to school closures in Northern Ireland

 “We are open as normal, after the all-clear was given by the PSNI.”

-DUP Fermanagh and South Tyrone MLA Deborah Erskine said it had been a “scary incident” for those who work at the schools affected.
+DUP Fermanagh and South Tyrone MLA Deborah Erskine said it was “particularly reprehensible” to target schools.

-In a Facebook post, she said:”Early this morning I was in touch with the local police regarding the despicable emails sent to schools in this area.
+She said: “Threats issued against what we believe to be nine schools across Northern Ireland are to be unequivocally condemned.

-“Sadly the individual behind it sought to cause havoc across many schools in NI and elsewhere.
+“Whilst we await more detail as to their credibility, such threats are unacceptable and have no place in our society.

 TUV leader and North Antrim MP Jim Allister said on X: “Appalling to see NI schools closed because of a security threat, including Cross & Passion College in Ballycastle in North Antrim.